-We anticipate that we will incur losses for the foreseeable future.
 We may never achieve or sustain profitability.

 First as part of Innoviva, Inc., and since June 2, 2014 as Theravance Biopharma, we have been engaged in discovery and development of compounds and product candidates since mid-1997.
-We may never generate sufficient revenue from the sale of medicines, royalties on sales by our partners or from our interest in Theravance Respiratory Company, LLC ("TRC") to achieve profitability.
-During the three months ended March 31, 2021 and years ended December 31, 2020 and 2019, we recognized net losses of \$79.7 million, \$278.0 million and \$236.5 million, respectively, which are reflected in the shareholders' deficit on our condensed consolidated balance sheets.
-We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$1.6 billion as of March 31, 2021.
-We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur significant preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to YUPELRI.
-In particular, to the extent we continue to advance our product candidates into and through additional clinical studies, we will incur substantial expenses.
-For example, we initiated a Phase 2b/3 induction and maintenance study of izencitinib in ulcerative colitis, we initiated a Phase 2 induction study of izencitinib in Crohn's disease, and we have progressed ampreloxetine (TD-9855) into a Phase 3 registrational program.
-The expenses associated with these clinical studies are substantial.
-While our YUPELRI operations were profitable on a brand basis for the second half of 2020, we will continue to incur costs and expenses associated with the commercialization of YUPELRI in the United States ("US"), including the maintenance of an independent sales and marketing organization with appropriate technical expertise, a medical affairs presence and consultant support, and post-marketing studies.
-Our commitment of resources to the continued development of our existing product candidates, our discovery programs, and YUPELRI will require significant additional funding.
+We anticipate that we will approach breakeven cash flow from operations in the second half of 2022; however, we may never generate sufficient revenue to achieve profitability.
+Despite ongoing expected expense savings from the Restructuring, we may continue to incur net losses over the next several years due to expenditures relating to our continuing drug discovery efforts and preclinical and clinical development of our current product candidates.
+During the three and six months ended June 30, 2022 and years ended December 31, 2021 and 2020, we recognized net losses of \$8.2 million, \$34.1 million, \$199.4 million and \$278.0 million, respectively, which are reflected in the shareholders' deficit on our condensed consolidated balance sheets.
+We reflect the cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$1.8 billion as of June 30, 2022.
+To the extent we advance our product candidates into and through later stage clinical studies without a partner, we may incur substantial expenses.
+In addition, we may invest strategically in our research efforts to continue to grow our development pipeline.
+While our YUPELRI operations were profitable on a brand basis since the third quarter of 2020, we will continue to incur costs and expenses associated with the commercialization of YUPELRI in the United States ("US"), including the maintenance of an independent sales and marketing organization with appropriate technical expertise, a medical affairs presence and consultant support, and post-marketing studies.
+Our commitment of resources to the continued development of our existing product candidates, our discovery programs, and YUPELRI will require ongoing funding.
 Our operating expenses also will increase if, among other things:

-- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - additional preclinical product candidates are selected for clinical development; - we pursue clinical development of our potential or current products in new indications; - our clinical trials become more complicated due to the COVID-19 pandemic or other similar external factors; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - we acquire or in-license additional technologies, product candidates, products or businesses.
+- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - additional preclinical product candidates are selected for clinical development; - we pursue clinical development of our potential or current products in new indications; - our clinical trials become more complicated or need to be extended due to the COVID-19 pandemic or other external factors; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - we acquire or in-license additional technologies, product candidates, products or businesses.

-While we are generating revenues from (i) sales of YUPELRI, (ii) our economic interest in royalties from net sales of TRELEGY paid to TRC (63.75% of which amounts are used to make payments on the Non-Recourse 2035 Notes), (iii) payments under collaboration agreements, and (iv) minor royalties from the net sales of VIBATIV, we do not expect to generate significant revenues or become profitable in the near future.
-As a result of the COVID-19 pandemic (defined below), we could experience declines in revenues from these sources.
-Since we or our collaborators or licensees may not successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost or with appropriate quality, or successfully market and sell such products with desired margins, our expenses will continue to exceed any revenues we may receive for the foreseeable future.
+While we are generating revenues and income from sales of YUPELRI, our economic and royalty interests, and payments under collaboration agreements, we do not expect to generate significant revenues in the near future.
+As a result of the COVID-19 pandemic (defined below), we could experience declines in revenues from these sources or fail to meet our revenue expectations.
+If we or our collaborators or licensees are not able to successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost or with appropriate quality, or successfully market and sell such products with desired margins, our expenses will continue to exceed any revenues we may receive in the future.